capablemonkey/sleep/README.md

 It'll build sleep.app, targeting OS X 32-bit and 64-bit.
 You'll find the resulting .app files in `/webkitbuilds/sleep/`.

+#### Building the DMG
+Once the app's been packaged, we'll want to build the DMG.
+Make sure you have `appdmg` installed:

+`npm install -g appdmg`

+Then, do:

+`appdmg dmgConfig.json webkitbuilds/sleep.dmg`

+And your DMG will end up in webkitbuilds/.
+In the future, consider adding this as a grunt task in the gruntfile.

 ## todo

 - create dmg to prompt user to drag .app to applications.